1core2life/1core2life/README.md

 ### Hi there 👋

-I'm not a Developer but love programming and majored in Computer Enginnering ✨
+I'm not a developer 🔥
+but love programming and majored in Computer Engineering in KHU ✨

+Focused on building a buisness with programming.
+We can influence beyond time and space with programming.

 <!--